Jainul000/Power_BI-Data_Jobs_Dashboard/README.md

 ## ✅ Conclusion

-Data Jobs Dashboard demonstrates how Power BI can transform large-scale job posting data into a powerful, decision-support tool.
 By combining effective data modeling, insightful DAX calculations, and intuitive design, the dashboard enables users to efficiently explore job market trends and compensation insights—all within a streamlined, single-page experience.

 This project highlights strong analytical thinking, business-focused visualization, and practical Power BI expertise suitable for real-world data analytics applications.